 Students will enjoy a wide range of food options at dining halls, coffee shops, and restaurants all over campus.
 Vegetarian and kosher meals are available at most locations or upon request, and the dining halls will work with students who have dietary concerns.
 Further information can be found through Dining Services.

-An on-campus dining plan is included in the residential program costs.
-Breakfast, lunch, and dinner will be served Monday through Friday.
-Brunch and dinner will be served Saturday and Sunday.
+An on-campus dining plan is included in the residential program costs which includes breakfast, lunch, and dinner.
 Upon arrival, residential students will be issued an ID card, which they may use for dining services on campus.
-Money left over on a student’s meal plan at the end of the program is nonrefundable.

-For commuter students, lunch in the campus dining hall is provided daily.
+For commuter students, lunch in the campus dining hall is provided Monday through Friday.

 Commuter students will be responsible for getting to and from campus.